Lines of Credit vs. Credit Cards: Two Types of Revolving Credit For Your Business

 But as long as you responsibly use and pay off your credit card, you can get great perks on your small, everyday expenses.

 Both business lines of credit and business credit cards offer revolving credit, but they have quite a few differences.
 Lines of credit commonly have higher credit limits and lower interest rates, but they’re harder to get.
 Credit cards offer nice rewards and can be easier to qualify for, but they're often more expensive.

 So which should your business get?
 We recommend lines of credit for larger expenses and credit cards for smaller expenses, so depending on your needs, you could perhaps get both.

 Of course, you know your business best, so we’re sure you’ll make the right credit choice for your company.
 Either way, we hope you get the credit you need.

 Think you want a line of credit?
 Find our favorite options on our list of the best business lines of credit.

 Will getting a line of credit or credit card hurt my credit score?

 When you first apply for and get a line of credit or credit card, your credit score might drop a bit.

-That’s because most lenders do a hard credit check, which can ding your credit.
-Plus, the age of your credit affects your credit score too, and a new credit source can temporarily lower it.
+That’s because most lenders do a hard credit check, which negatively affects your credit.

 And with any luck, your credit score may end up higher than it was before you got an LOC or credit card.